-There is an easy way to see what is still outstanding through reports generated by accounting platforms (Debtor Ageing), but how does one accurately determine if we’re becoming more efficient in our collections?
-Remember, if you cannot measure it, you cannot manage it.
+There is an easy way to see what is still outstanding through reports generated by accounting platforms (like “debtor aging”), but how can you accurately determine if we’re becoming more efficient in our collections?
+Remember, if you can’t measure it then you can’t manage it.

-So we created a system to help business owners, with retainer-based revenues and invoices outstanding, with a tool to improve the process of collecting these outstanding receipts.
+So, we created a system to help companies using a monthly retainer model and invoices outstanding, with a tool to improve the process of collecting these outstanding receipts.

-We use a metric called Days Sales Outstanding (“DSO”), which provides the average days our invoices are outstanding over a given period.
+We use a metric called Days Sales Outstanding (“DSO”), which calculates the average number of days our invoices remain outstanding over a given period.

 If you have 30-day terms and your DSO is greater than 30 days, it displays a very unhealthy collection process.
-You continuously want to track this month on month to ensure that the DSO is as small as possible.
+You want to track this month to month to ensure that your company’s DSO is as small as possible.

-It is always a great sign if this is trending downwards over a specified period and is also one of the key metrics that potential investors or financiers will look at to understand the cash required to invest in the operations of the business (working capital).
+It’s a great sign if your DSO begins trending downwards over time.
+It’s also a key metric that potential investors or financiers will review to understand the cash required to invest in the operations of the business (“working capital”).

 If you have $22,000 outstanding at the end of September and your total sales (cash collected and invoices outstanding is $45,000), your DSO is 14.67 days.
 If we only have $15,000 outstanding in October and our total sales are $50,000, our DSO improves to 9.3 days.

-There you have it – a simple metric to track your collection efficiency.
+There you have it – a very simple metric to track your collection efficiency.

-You can do the same for expenses that you owe (Days Payable Outstanding (“DPO”)) where it is most favorable to lengthen the terms to ensure greater cash on hand at any given time without tarnishing supplier relationships.
+You can do the same for expenses that you owe by calculating your Days Payable Outstanding (“DPO”) where it is most favorable to lengthen the terms to ensure greater cash on hand at any given time without tarnishing supplier relationships.